udacity/aleph/README.md

 **How to Participate**
 - Join the [Gitter room](https://gitter.im/Udacity-Aleph/bodyfat#) for this challenge.
-- Create an account on Kaggle
+- Create an account on Kaggle, if you already do not have one.
-- Add your details to [this](https://docs.google.com/spreadsheets/d/1nm4srsFa1xHal8u4yOAlFk-VKU4I6LC8HZ9jZ_hckMc/edit?usp=sharing) Google sheet.
-You can either add your name to an exsisting team or create a new team.
-A team must have at least two members and at most four.If you enter as the first team member, you are the team's leader.
-If you are the leader select the number of members you want to be a part of the team (you can edit the number later).
-If you are not the leader, check that the team's member count is still lower than the limit set by team leader.
 - Join [this](https://www.kaggle.com/t/4bd762ba517a4d8ca9c71d6ec0bf19cd) challenge on Kaggle.
 Please do not share the link outside Udacity community because it is a private competition.
-4. Form a
+- Add your details to [this](https://docs.google.com/spreadsheets/d/1nm4srsFa1xHal8u4yOAlFk-VKU4I6LC8HZ9jZ_hckMc/edit?usp=sharing) Google sheet.
+  - You can either add your name to an exsisting team or create a new team.
+  - If you enter as the first team member, you are the team's leader.
+  - A team must have at least two members and at most four (the leader can edit the maximum number of members).
+  - If you are not the leader
+    - Only add yourself to a team if the team's member count is below the limit set by team leader.
+    - Select the number of members you want to allow in the team (this can be changed later).
+    - Pick a team name and add it to the Google sheet

+4. If you are a team leader, [form a Kaggle team](https://www.kaggle.com/getting-started/44861) and make sure to add all team members to it.
+5. Make submissions to Kaggle as a team